 There are so many tests for gluten.
 How do I know which one is right for me?

 There are three commonly used antibodies for gluten detection in food products: 401.21 (Skerritt), R5 (Mendez), and G12.
 Each of these antibodies has been rigorously tested in interlaboratory studies around the world.
 Although these are sometimes referred to as “methods,” each of these antibodies are tools found in commonly used test methods.
 Our ALLER-TEKTM Gluten ELISA and EZ GlutenTM lateral flow device use the Skerritt antibody.
 With newer antibodies entering the market, this list is not exhaustive, but provides a brief introduction to the options available.

 Skerritt is the oldest of these antibodies and recognizes both gliadin and glutenin components of gluten, providing the broadest view of gluten content.
 Tests using the Skerritt antibody are useful for testing processed foods for total gluten content when wheat allergies, gluten sensitivity, or Celiac disease is of concern.

-R5 is a newer antibody capable of providing enhanced measurements of hydrolyzed gluten, which has been broken down into smaller molecules in products such as beer.
+R5 is a newer antibody targeting a sequence in the primary immunogenic portion of gluten.
 This antibody specifically recognizes the gliadin component of gluten found in most wheats.
-Tests using the R5 antibody are useful for testing hydrolyzed or fermented products for the presence of gliadin that may be broken down.
+Competitive tests using the R5 antibody are also useful for analyzing hydrolyzed or fermented products for the presence of gliadin that may be broken down, such as in beer.

-G12 is the newest available antibody and specifically recognizes the portion of gliadin that can cause an immune response in patients with Celiac disease.
+G12 is the newest of these three antibodies and specifically recognizes the portion of gliadin that can cause an immune response in patients with Celiac disease.
 Gluten-free products or wheat (and gluten) containing products lacking this specific component of gliadin may be less damaging to patients with Celiac disease.
 Tests using the G12 antibody are useful for analyzing foods when Celiac disease is the primary concern.